greenorbitspace/hub/userguide/content/en/docs/glossary/a/autoresponder.md

 ---
 title: Autoresponder
 ref: autoresponder
+weight: 1
+exported_at: '2025-06-16T15:04:03.810672+00:00'
-description: An autoresponder is an automated email system that sends a pre-written response to incoming messages, often used for marketing purposes or to provide instant replies to inquiries.
+definition: An autoresponder is an email marketing tool that automatically sends pre-written responses to incoming messages or inquiries.
+It is commonly used to manage email communications efficiently, providing immediate feedback to subscribers or customers.
-notion_page_id: 214d6625-c679-8013-8401-d183a1cce593
-exported_at: '2025-06-16T14:24:20.340265+00:00'
 tags:
 - Marketing
 - Email
-- CRM
-category:
+id: GL87
+categories:
 - Marketing & Communication
-id: GL87
 ---